catamphetamine/javascript-time-ago/README.md

 This library allows for any custom logic for formatting time interval labels:

-* What scale should be used for measuring time intervals: should it be precise down to the second, or should it only calculate it up to a minute, or should it start from being more precise at the start and then gradually decrease its precision as the time goes on.
+* What scale should be used for measuring time intervals: should it be precise down to the second, or should it only measure it up to a minute, or should it start from being more precise when time intervals are small and then gradually decrease its precision as time intervals get larger.

-* What labels should be used: should it use the standard built-in labels for the languages (`"... minutes ago"`, `"... min. ago"`, `"...s"`), or should it use custom ones, or should it skip using relative time labels in some cases and instead output something like `"Dec 11, 2015"`.
+* What labels should be used: should it use the standard built-in labels for the languages (`"... minutes ago"`, `"... min. ago"`, `"...m"`), or should it use custom ones, or should it skip using relative time labels in some cases and instead output something like `"Dec 11, 2015"`.

 Such configuration comes under the name of "preset".